-5.1.1 The recommendations of the Constitutional Review Committee are considered by the Standards Committee who make final recommendations to Council.
-Council will determine the date by which any constitutional reform is to take effect, e.g. immediately, from the beginning of the next financial year or from the date of the Annual Meeting
+5.1.1 The recommendations of the Constitution Review Working Party are considered by the Standards Committee who will make final recommendations to Council.
+Council will determine the date by which any constitutional reform is to take effect.

-Contact Officer: Harvey Patterson - Head of Legal & Democratic Services Reporting to: Sue McGonigal - Director of Finance & Corporate Services
+Contact Officer: Harvey Patterson, Head of Legal & Democratic Services

+Reporting to: Sue McGonigal - Deputy Chief Executive

-Annex List
+Annexe List